-Special Resolution means a resolution passed at a General Meeting of the Church by the votes of 75% of the Members who are present and entitled to vote on the resolution.
+Special Resolution means a resolution passed at a General Meeting of the Church by the votes of 75% of the Members who are present or represented by proxy and entitled to vote on the resolution.

 Valid vote (clause 9.8) means a vote which clearly indicates for or against a motion.
 An abstention is not considered to be a valid vote.